trevorism/Poker/Readme.md

 ## Code Organization

 `Poker` contains the engine for running the game.
-It's pure java, version >= 8 will work.
+It's pure java, with no external dependencies!
+Java version >= 8 will work.

+#How to use

+See https://github.com/trevorism/Poker-bots for creating your own poker agents.

+See https://github.com/trevorism/Poker-ui for a command line game.

 ## Future work